Most respondents rank the facilities as above average.

 What is one of the specific questions they asked you?

-The most commonly asked interview questions at medical schools include inquiries about the impact of modern challenges on the field, the objectivity of psychologists, the future direction of the field, and transformative life experiences.
-Additionally, some respondents may have encountered an MMI format with potential nondisclosure agreements during their interviews.
+The most commonly asked interview questions at medical schools include inquiries about the impact of current challenges on the field, such as how they affect the counseling profession, as well as assessing the objectivity of psychologists.
+Additionally, some respondents may have encountered an MMI format and possibly signed a nondisclosure agreement during their interviews.

 Something like... given the challenges of our modern times, how do you think these will impact the counseling field, and your role in in specifically?

-Students said most interesting question asked at New York University Graduate School of Arts & Science discussed the biggest problem in the field of counseling psychology and whether psychologists can remain objective in their work.
+Students said most interesting question asked at New York University Graduate School of Arts & Science discussed the biggest problem with the field of counseling psychology and whether psychologists can truly be objective in their work.

 What do you feel is the biggest problem with the field of counseling psychology?